OoSparkleoO/Vanilla-Item-plus/Update.md

 1. Fixed Infinite Vault does not work

-2. Fixed Infinite Vault's tag not visiable in some versions
+2. Fixed Infinite Vault's tag not visible in some versions

 3. Supported 1.21.5